-A revamped model w/a 40% wider head.
+A revamped model with 40% wider head.
 Removes hair quickly and effectively.
 Unique MicroGrip tweezer technology grips short hairs.
 Bonus facial brush included.

 A bit pricey, but it offers top quality for the cost.